HIFU Forehead Tightening in Singapore: What You Should Expect

 Infection remains rare with proper sterile technique but can occur days to weeks post-treatment.
 Signs include increasing redness, warmth, and tenderness beyond expected post-treatment effects.
 Delayed nodules appearing months after treatment may indicate biofilm formation requiring specific treatment protocols.

-Dermal fillers for cheeks gradually metabolize through natural processes, with longevity varying by product type, placement depth, and individual factors.
+Dermal fillers for cheeks gradually metabolise through natural processes, with longevity varying by product type, placement depth, and individual factors.
 Deeper placements typically last longer due to reduced movement and metabolic activity in these tissue planes.

 Maintenance treatments before complete dissolution preserve results more efficiently than allowing full degradation.
-Scheduling touch-ups when 30-40% of volume remains requires less product and maintains consistent appearance.
+Scheduling touch-ups when 30-40% of volume remains requires less product and maintains a consistent appearance.
 Most patients establish maintenance schedules every 12-18 months.

 How much filler is typically needed for cheek augmentation?